Umbrella cell

-Facet cells (also known as umbrella cells, capping cells, superficial urotheliocytes) are a type of cells located in the renal pelvis, the ureters, and the urethra.
-Umbrella cells form the outermost layer of the urothelium, which is a special type of epithelium found in the renal pelvis, the ureters, and the urethra.
+Umbrella cells (also known as facet cells, capping cells, and superficial urotheliocytes) are a type of cells located in the bladder, the renal pelvis, the ureters, and the urethra.
+Umbrella cells form the outermost layer of the urothelium of these organs.
 Umbrella cells are special in that they can contain multiple nuclei.
 Their apical membrane contains numerous invaginations, which allows the cells to stretch during urination.
 Umbrella cells are linked together with tight junctions which: